Versed Vaper

 The resistance level of a vape coil is denoted by a number such as 1.2 ohm.
 This will usually be printed on the metal cover of a pre-build coil and on the bottom of a pod with a fixed coil.
 If you want to build your own coils, resistance will be influenced by the thickness of the wire and the material it is made from.
 The expected resistance should also be printed on the wire spool.

-Note: It is important to know the resistance of the wire in a self-built coil so it can be safely matched to the voltage/wattage.
+Note: It is important to know the resistance of the wire in a self-built coil so that it can be safely matched to the voltage/wattage.
 We have previously covered Ohm’s Law, as it pertains to building your own coils, in detail.

 The reality today is that most vapers aren’t building their own coils.
 Today’s vapers are much more likely to be using a device with pre-built coils.
 But no matter the type of coil you use, the resistance can make a big difference to the vaping experience.